Why eating nuts is good for diabetics?

 Can a diabetic eat nuts everyday?

 It is a good idea for a diabetic to eat a variety of nuts every day.
-Eating nuts as part of a diabetic diet helps reduce the risk of a heart disease.
+Eating nuts as part of a diabetic diet can help reduce the risk of a heart disease.
 A diet containing nuts also helps keep blood sugar levels and blood cholesterol in control.
-Nuts also help to keep blood pressure in check.

 What are the best nuts for diabetics to eat?

+Walnuts are rich in healthy Omega-3 fatty acids.
 Eating walnuts regularly helps with diabetes management and controlling cholesterol.

 What do nutritionists say about nuts and nutrition?

 Many nutritionists recommend nuts as part of a balanced meal.
 A diabetic meal plan should thus include a variety of nuts to make sure diabetics get all the nutrition they need.

 Many nuts provide you with antioxidants.
 Antioxidants enhances body’s protection from disease.
 Nutritionists say generally all nuts are good in terms of nutrition.
 However, walnuts are the most healthful among nuts as they offer more benefits than almonds, pistachios, peanuts etc.

 Which nut has the most fat?

 Macadamia nuts are rich in monounsaturated fat and other nutrients.
 One ounce or 28 grams contains about 200 calories and 21 gm fat.